Cal/OSHA · dir.ca.gov

 • Employee TB test conversion (new positive) 8 CCR 5199(h)(3): Provide a medical evaluation and refer the employee to a PLHCP knowledgeable in the diagnosis/treatment of TB for further evaluation and management.
 Tests: Medical evaluation of the TB conversion, Referral to a PLHCP knowledgeable in TB diagnosis and treatment, Symptom assessment and chest imaging as clinically indicated by the PLHCP

 • Significant exposure incident / suspected or confirmed ATD case exposure 8 CCR 5199(h)(6): Conduct an exposure analysis within 72 hours; provide a post-exposure MEDICAL EVALUATION within 96 hours of the exposure; report suspected reportable ATD cases to the local health officer; notify other potentially exposed employers within 72 hours.
-Tests: Exposure incident analysis within 72 hours, Post-exposure medical evaluation within 96 hours, Reporting of suspected case to the local health officer, Notification of other potentially exposed employers within 72 hours, Post-exposure prophylaxis/treatment as recommended by the PLHCP
+Tests: Exposure incident analysis (determination of which employees had significant exposures) within 72 hours of the employer's report to the local health officer or receipt of notification [8 CCR 5199(h)(6)(C)1], Notification of employees with significant exposures of the date, time, and nature of the exposure within 96 hours of becoming aware of the potential exposure [8 CCR 5199(h)(6)(C)2], Post-exposure medical evaluation provided 'as soon as feasible' to all employees with significant exposures (no fixed-hour deadline) [8 CCR 5199(h)(6)(C)3], Reporting of suspected/confirmed ATD case to the local health officer, Notification of other potentially exposed employers within 72 hours of the report to the local health officer [8 CCR 5199(h)(6)(B)], Post-exposure prophylaxis/treatment as recommended by the PLHCP

 Reporting Requirements